Azure/Industrial-IoT/docs/deploy/quickstart-gateway-installer.md

 The IoT Edge Runtime and the Industrial IoT Edge Modules are automatically installed with the Azure Industrial IoT Gateway Installer.

-## Run the Industrial IoT Gateway Installer directly from the Web
+## Run the Industrial IoT Gateway Installer

-Run the Industrial IoT Gateway Installer for Windows from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Windows/setup.exe) and for Linux download and run from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Linux.zip).
+From your edge gateway, run the Industrial IoT Gateway Installer for Windows directly from the Web from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Windows/setup.exe) and for Linux download and run from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Linux.zip).

 The Industrial IoT Gateway Installer will make sure all prerequisits are met.